Treatment

 The Day of Surgery

-Patients are admitted to the hospital, and anesthesia is administered.
-The surgery duration varies depending on the complexity of the condition.
+On the day of surgery, patients are admitted to the hospital, where the surgical team reviews the treatment plan and administers anesthesia.
+The duration of the procedure varies depending on the type of surgery being performed and the complexity of the spinal condition.

 The Surgery Itself